 • Staff should ensure that all classes are activated on Teams and that security settings have checked.
-(Please see this video for guidance.
-MS Teams Setup: https://bit.ly/3kkBrLR

-Venue and equipment
+Venue and equipment:

 - Staff are encouraged to use their timetabled classroom for the lesson. - All classrooms have a visualiser with a camera and microphone.
 This will provide a more reliable connection than a laptop with Wi-Fi connectivity.
-Once you open the Teams meeting, before others join, adjust the visualiser to ensure your face is visible, and place it in front of you. - Where possible an IT Technicians will be present to support you. - Staff should access MS Teams through the start menu on the desktop but Office.com is available if necessary.
+Once you open the Teams meeting, before others join, adjust the visualiser to ensure your face is visible, and place it in front of you. - Staff should access MS Teams through the start menu on the desktop but Office.com is available if necessary.